 Start to introduce natural anti-inflammatory foods into your diet that include turmeric and add it to your juices (see Natural Immune Support) or add a teaspoon of turmeric when braising vegetables.

 11) Get your body moving!
 Physical activity speeds up digestion, increases blood flow to all of your organs, and stimulates the muscles in the GI tract.
 It can even tone the walls of your colon.
 Aim for at least 30 minutes of exercise every day.

 12) Go green..
 Green juices and smoothies are alkalising and packed full of essential nutrients for optimum health.
 Make a green juice or smoothie a daily habit.
-Cold-pressed green juices (such as wheatgrass) are rich in chlorophyll, which helps to alkalise the body and works as a natural anti-inflammatory.
+Cold-pressed green juices are rich in chlorophyll, which helps to alkalise the body and works as a natural anti-inflammatory.
 Chlorophyll also helps to nourish the digestive system, supports detoxification and the elimination of waste.